modir/laminas-book/docs/forms.md

 typically shown to the user again, and the user is asked to correct any input errors and resend the form to server.

-> **What happens if I don't add a validation rule for a certain form field?**
+!!! note "What happens if I don't add a validation rule for a certain form field?"
->
-> If you do not add a validation rule then the user-submitted field value
-> will not be checked, leaving a hole in your site's security.
-It is recommended
-> to always add a validation rule per each form field entered by user and add as many
-> checks per each field as needed to keep your form secure.
+    If you do not add a validation rule then the user-submitted field value will not be checked, leaving a hole in your site's security.
+It is recommended to always add a validation rule per each form field entered by user and add as many checks per each field as needed to keep your form secure.

 ### Input Filter